Section 'Sub' Navigation:

 - Management rotations for pharmacy residents and students (SPPS 427MC)

-- NIH Principles of Clinical Pharmacology course, Health Systems course for pharmacy students (SPPS 207)
+- NIH Principles of Clinical Pharmacology course, Health Systems Pharmacy course for pharmacy students (SPPS 207)

 - Application of pharmacoeconomic benchmarking to improve quality and reduce costs.

 - Internationational leader in post-Pharm.D. residency training.
-Served on first international pharmacy residency accreditation team.
+Served on first and second international pharmacy residency accreditation teams.

 - Former Chair of the pharmacy residency accreditation body Commission on Credentialing.